Jesus Army: Sexual, physical, emotional and financial abuse

-Leaders and members of the Jesus Fellowship committed abuse of children and vulnerable adults.
-Noel Stanton and other leaders of the group were accused.
+Some leaders and members of the Jesus Fellowship committed abuse of children and vulnerable adults, with Noel Stanton and other leaders of the group accused of committing abuse.
 Several former members were found guilty of sexual abuse of children.
 Karl Skinner was given a suspended prison sentence for inappropriate behaviour with a young boy, and Alan Carter was sentenced to three years in prison for sex acts on a boy aged between 14 and 16 in the 1990s.

-After Noel Stanton's death in 2009, the church supplied allegations to Northamptonshire Police of sexual offences against Stanton and others, and as of 2019 there were 43 complainants of historic sexual and physical abuse.
-Ten people from the church were convicted of sex offences, and a report concluded that abuse of women and children was covered up by senior members.
-A Jesus Fellowship Survivors Association represents about 800 alleged victims.
+After Noel Stanton's death in 2009, the church supplied allegations to Northamptonshire Police of sexual offences against Stanton and others, who carried out "Operation Lifeboat"; as of 2019 there were 43 complainants of historic sexual and physical abuse.
+Police appealed for reports, but most came from people who had not themselves suffered abuse; some alleged victims could not be traced, and others denied abuse, or did not want police action.